geekodour-archives/precog-18/README.md

 - Search memes endpoint: http://localhost:8000/api/search/?q=office

 # The Idea
-Memes are fetched from various sources(currently reddit and giphy but other sources like facebook/instagram can be added easily) the fetching part lives in `./memes/tasks/fetchmemes.py`.
+Memes are fetched from various sources(currently **reddit** and **giphy** but other sources like **facebook/instagram** can be added easily) the fetching part lives in `./memes/tasks/fetchmemes.py`.
+All the fetching classes inherit from the base fetching class `BaseMemeFetcher` in `./memes/tasks/fetchmemes.py`

+These fetch instances are called by a custom django admin command called **fetchinitialmemes** which lives in `./memes/management/commands/fetchinitialmemes.py`
+User can specify how many memes should be fetched initially from each source.

+These fetch instances were designed so that they can be ran after a specific period of iterval using celery (not implemented because of time constraints)

+So fetch and process 1000 memes initially and store processed information in the database.
+That's what **fetchinitialmemes** does.

 ### Meme Retrival Process
 There is only one enpoint for the search and it takes only a query parameter named `q`, so user needs to pass the query to `q`